beltram/rs-training/slides/doc/snippet-hiding.md

 ## hiding snippet elements

-* Start your code line with # to hide it (for clarity or walkthrough) - will still be compiled
+* start your code line with # to hide it (for clarity or walkthrough) - will still be compiled

 ```rust
 /// First, we set `x` to five and `y` to six: